RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

     Many installation scripts for prebuilt versions give you a warning in such a case.

+    * Replace the prebuilt version with a source one (usually, these are suffixed with `-src` if both a prebuilt and a source versions are provided); or
-    * Get or compile the right version of the library if possible
+    * (not recommended, will make the system harder to maintain) Get or compile the right version of the library
-        * it needs to be compiled for your system to avoid binary incompatibilies, so the best bets are either building from source or getting a binary from an official source for your distro; or
+        * it needs to be compiled for your system to avoid binary incompatibilies, so the best bets are either building from source or getting a binary from an official source for your distro
-    * Replace the prebuilt version with a source one (usually, these are suffixed with `-src` if both a prebuilt and a source versions are provided)

-* You've updated a dependent library on your system to a different major version since the time you had compiled Python
+* You've updated a dependent library on your system to a version with a different library filename (generally, to a new major version) since the time you had compiled Python

     * The easiest way would be to rebuild all affected Python installations against the new version of the library with `pyenv install <version> --force`
-    * (You can also get or compile the right version of the library instead as per above)